 The table write operation stores one byte of data from the TABLAT register into a write block holding register.
 The procedure to write the contents of the holding registers into program memory is detailed in Section 13.1.6 "Writing to Program Flash Memory".
-Figure 13-2 shows the operation of a table write with program memory and data RAM.
+Figure 13-2 shows the operation of a table write with program memory.